Dump and load redis databases

 - -e/--empty (loading only): empty redis data set before loading

 Redis operates on bytes and has no concept of Unicode or encodings.
-JSON operates on Unicode strings and cannot serialize binary data.
+JSON operates on (Unicode) strings and cannot serialize binary data.
 Therefore, redis-dump-load has to encode Unicode strings into byte strings when loading data into Redis and decode byte strings into Unicode strings when dumping data from Redis.
-By default redis-dump-load uses utf-8 for encoding and decoding.
-This behavior matches py-redis, whose default encoding is utf-8.
+By default redis-dump-load uses utf-8 for encoding data sent to Redis and decoding data received from Redis.
+This behavior matches redis-py, whose default encoding is utf-8.
 A different encoding can be specified.

 redis-dump-load does not lock the entire data set it is dumping, because Redis does not provide a way to do so.
 As a result, modifications to the data set made while a dump is in progress affect the contents of the dump.